asolutioncompany/asc-ai-summaries/README.md

 # aS.c AI Summaries

-WordPress Plugin to automatically generate, add, and style AI summaries for your WordPress content
+WordPress Plugin to automatically generate, style, and add AI summaries to your WordPress content

 ## Pre-Production / Early Development